The online application will be available beginning September 15

 - MELAB: minimum score of 90

-Note: our scores are higher than the minimum scores required by the Faculty of Graduate Studies
+Note: Our scores are higher than the minimum scores required by the Faculty of Graduate Studies.
+Applicants that do not meet the minimum requirement will not be considered.

 In addition, to review the list of institutions exempted from the English Language requirement, please visit: Universities Exempted from English Language Proficiency Requirement